TheKenetics/MakeImageEditable2.7/README.md

 NOTE: Always save before using this addon.
 If image is large, process can be slow.

+## Installation
+### Requirements
+Works on Windows, Mac, and Linux.
+Meant for Blender 2.79b, but may work on previous versions too.
-## Install
+### How to Install

-    Download the python file (put it in a place where you can easily find it, like your desktop) In Blender's settings, go to the addons tab
+Download the python file (put it in a place where you can easily find it, like your desktop)
+In Blender's settings, go to the addons tab
 At the bottom, click "Install from File"
 Find where you put the python file, select it, and click "Install from File"

 ## Using
 There are two ways to use this addon.